The 4 Components of a Successful Content Strategy (+1 Bonus)

 2. Thought Leadership Content

-These content pieces offer a unique perspective based on your experience spending many years on your trade.
+Thought Leadership Content positions you as an expert in your industry.
+It offers a unique perspective based on your experience spending many years on your trade.

 As a result, you’ll have to get creative with finding ways to push this content out to your readers.